Skip to Content

 This study provides evidence that mesothelioma treatment patterns can evolve in positive ways.
 In the past, surgery was considered a valuable treatment option for few, select patients.
 But treatment and research advances have led to broader qualifying criteria.
 This has given more patients access to surgery and its many potential benefits.

 Some patients may believe certain factors would prevent them from qualifying for surgery.
 But they should feel empowered to ask their doctors to explain all therapy options.
-If a general oncologist does not offer an aggressive treatment, mesothelioma patients should seek a second opinion from an expert.
+If a general oncologist does not offer an aggressive treatment, mesothelioma patients should seek a second opinion from a mesothelioma expert.